icosalogic/inverter_design_manual/README.md

 ![Half-bridge current flow when Q1 is on](media/HB1_Q1_on_i.png)

 Here is the current flow when Q2 is turned on.
+In this case, the current through the circuit is decreasing as a function of the inductor and the load.

 ![Half-bridge current flow when Q2 is on](media/HB1_Q2_on_i.png)

 When Q2 is on, the converter is basically "coasting" on the inductor.
-Designers can control the output ripple current and voltage by selecting appropriate output filter components.
+Designers can control the output ripple current and voltage by selecting appropriate output filter components, and the frequency at which Q1 and Q2 are switched.

 Note, however, that this circuit can only generate DC output.
 You can generate a sine wave shaped output offset such that the minimum voltage is greater than zero,